Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Our Results

-which is restated in Theorem~\ref{thm.cm.good-cut-strategy}.
-The proof of this Theorem extracts a robust separation property that allows for the matching strategy to play approximate primal-dual solutions to the ratio-cut improvement problem.

-\paragraph{Metric Embedding Relaxations for \mscf cut functions} In Section~\ref{sec.sdp-algorithm}, we investigate the polynomial-time approximability of ratio-cut problems over submodular hypergraphs with \mscf cut functions.
-We leverage the primal property of {\mscf}s to prove the following theorem. \begin{theorem} There exists a randomized polynomial-time $O\big( \sqrt{\log n} \big)$-approximation algorithm for solving the minimum ratio-cut problem on weighted submodular hypergraphs equipped with monotone submodular cut functions. \end{theorem} This result is restated in Theorem~\ref{thm.sqrt-logn-rounding} and proved in Section~\ref{sec.sdp-algorithm}.
-It extends the $O\big( \sqrt{\log n} \big)$-approximation of Louis and Makarychev~\cite{louisApproximationAlgorithmsHypergraph2016} for standard hypergraph sparsest cut to all ratio-cut problems for the more general class of monotone submodular cut functions.
+In Section~\ref{sec.sdp-algorithm}, we investigate the polynomial-time approximability of ratio-cut problems over submodular hypergraphs with polymatroidal cut functions.
+In particular, we prove the following result. \begin{theorem} There exists a randomized polynomial-time $O\big( \sqrt{\log |V|} \big)$-approximation algorithm for solving the minimum ratio-cut problem on weighted submodular hypergraphs equipped with polymatroidal cut functions. \end{theorem}

-Our algorithm for Theorem~\ref{thm.main-metric-approx} solves an $\ell_2^2$-metric relaxation of the ratio-cut problem for weighted submodular hypergraphs, given by the program~\ref{eqn.vector-program}.
-This relaxation crucially exploits the geometric connection between a monotone submodular cut function $\delta_h$ and the norm induced by the associated non-decreasing submodular function $F_h.$ We note that our techniques can be applied in a straightforward manner to the sparsest cut problem with general demands to yield rank-independent $O(\sqrt{\log k})$-approximation ratios, where $k$ is the number of demands.
-This improves on previous work by Louis~\cite{louis2015hypergraph}, which achieves a $O \Big(\sqrt{\log (k) \cdot \log \big( \max_{h \in E} |h| \big) } \Big)$-approximation also via an $\ell^2_2$-metric relaxation, by removing the dependence on the hypergraph rank.